-I would like to welcome everyone to the 2012 edition of the Sony Open.
-The best golfers in the world will once again being teeing it up Hawaii, a place that combines work and play for many.
+I would like to welcome everyone to the 2013 edition of the Sony Open.
+The best golfers in the world will once again being teeing it up Hawaii, a place that combines work and play.
 Players treat the beginning of the year as an opportunity to bring their families to one of the most beautiful places on earth.
-Last week Steve Stricker was the player who had the pleasure of celebrating a win alongside his wife and children.
-In the seasons 1st full field event, there will be 143 other players all looking to raise one of the seasons early trophy’s like Stricker did.
+Last week Dustin Johnson was the player who had the pleasure of celebrating yet another 54-hole event victory.
+In the seasons 1st full field event, there will be 143 other players all looking to raise one of the seasons early trophy’s like DJ did.
 To do so they will have to conquer Waialae Country Club.
 Let’s take a closer look at this challenging course.

 Waialae Country Club is not an easy way to start off the season, but it does provide plenty of excitement for the viewers.
 People enjoy seeing players challenged and having to create and shape shots.
 Though last week’s wide open style is nice every once in a while, it was far too easy of a golf course for Professionals.